 On November 25, 1895, 222 Beacon was acquired from Alvin Adams’s estate and heirs by Margaret White (Pierson) Richardson, the wife of Dr. Maurice Howe Richardson, a physician and surgeon.
 The Richardsons lived at 224 Beacon and leased 222 Beacon to others.

 By the 1896-1897 winter season, 222 Beacon was the home of wool broker John Hurd Hutchins and his wife, Olivia Lee (Endicott) Hutchins.
 They previously had lived at 315 Marlborough.
+They also maintained a home in Beverly Farms.
 They continued to live at 222 Beacon in 1900.

 During the 1900-1901 winter season, the Hutchinses lived elsewhere and 222 Beacon was the home of dry goods merchant Francis Wright Fabyan and his wife, Edith (Westcott) Fabyan.
 They previously had lived at 217 Beacon in 1900, and had moved to 146 Commonwealth by the next season.

 The Hutchinses were again at 222 Beacon for the 1901-1902 winter season, but had moved to 262 Beacon by 1903.